|Nutrition Facts (per serving)|

-- Chop the tomato (or measure out 1 cup drained diced canned tomatoes) and set aside.
+Chop the tomato (or measure out and drain canned tomatoes) and set aside.

-- Cook the ground pork and beef in a large skillet over medium-high heat until it is browned, then add the hot water.
+In a large skillet, cook the ground pork and beef over medium-high heat until the meat is browned, then add the hot water.
 Cook until the water evaporates, about 5 minutes, then add the tomato and onion and cook for 10 minutes, stirring often.

-- Stir the cooked rice and additional salt, and black and white pepper into the meat mixture and stir to combine.
+Stir the cooked rice, 1 teaspoon salt, black pepper, and white pepper into the meat mixture and stir to combine.
 Remove from the heat and stuff the peppers with the meat mixture.

-- Put the stuffed peppers into a baking pan that holds them snugly, and bake in the preheated oven, uncovered, for 30 minutes.
+Put the stuffed peppers into a baking dish that holds them snugly, and bake in the preheated oven, uncovered, for 30 minutes.

 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or, allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.